Ecumenical Christian Centre: Indian School of Ecumenical Theology (ISET)

-Bangalore Inter-Theologate Seminar (BITS):
+Bangalore Inter-Theologate Seminar (BITS)

-ECC provides an opportunity for teachers and students from 23 Bangalore- based seminaries affiliated to the Catholic Church, Senate of Serampore University, The Asia Theological Association and other affiliations to enrich ecumenical discourse in a wider perspective.
+ECC provides an opportunity for teachers and students from 23 Bangalore-based seminaries affiliated to the Catholic Church, Senate of Serampore University, the Asia Theological Association and other affiliations to enrich ecumenical discourse in a wider perspective.

 International Institute of Horticulture Management (IIHM)

 In 2008 ECC initiated International Institute of Horticulture Management (IIHM) at its campus in Whitefield, Bangalore.
 IIHM is a manifestation of ECC's commitment to ecology and the preservation of planet Earth.
-It also aims at educating young men and women in scientific management of horticulture crops and thereby increase production manifold.
+It also aims at educating young students in scientific management of horticulture crops and thereby increase production manifold.
 This training programme is organized at a time when the Nation has set a target of doubling its horticultural production within the next 10 years.

-IIHM offers short intensive Horticulture Management courses both theoretical and practical.
+IIHM offers short intensive horticulture management courses both theoretical and practical.
 The courses specifically address the following areas: